utkuozbulak/adaptive-segmentation-mask-attack/README.md

 * Would this attack work in multi-class segmentation models?

-  Yes, given that you provide a proper target mask.
+  Yes, given that you provide a proper target mask, model etc.

-* Does the code require modifications in order to make it work for multi-class segmentation models?
+* Does the code require any modifications in order to make it work for multi-class segmentation models?

   No (probably, depending on your model/input).
+At least the attack itself (adaptive_attack.py) should not require major modifications on its logic.

 ## Requirements